nichollsh/AGNI/README.md

 # AGNI
+Time-stepped radiative-convective solver designed for integration into a coupled atmosphere-interior code.

-Radiative-convective solver which uses SOCRATES (2306) for radiative-transfer.
+AGNI relies on SOCRATES (2306) for calculating the radiative-transfer.
 It makes use of the Julia interface to SOCRATES as written by Stuart Daines [(see their branch here)](https://code.metoffice.gov.uk/trac/socrates/browser/main/branches/dev/stuartdaines/r1126_julia_interface).

-Flux boundary conditions are kept constant, with the upward LW flux being set by `tstar` and the downward SW flux being set by `toa_heating`.
-The model is designed for integration into a coupled atmosphere-interior code, with surface boundary conditions set by an interior model, so it won't work well for cooler planets.
+SOCRATES is setup here to include shortwave irradiation from the star, Rayleigh scattering, and continuum absorption / CIA.

+Surface boundary conditions are intended to be set by an interior model, so AGNI won't work as well for cooler planets.
+The model also includes a parameterised conductive 'skin' with a prescribed thickness and conductivity, allowing the surface temperature to be calculated according to the required conductive flux.
+Results are optionally plotted (and animated), and may be saved as NetCDF or CSV files.

 Pronounced: *ag-nee*.
 Named after the fire deity of Hinduism.